jcolag/entropy-arbitrage/2025-10-05-free-culture-philosophy.md

 Notice that this adds a dimension to the earlier ideas of everybody participating in art and culture.
 We don't necessarily do so because we'll do it better than anybody else so much as because each of us can contribute something that nobody else can.

-With less twisting, I've almost certainly mentioned my enjoyment of [Alfred Korzybski](https://en.wikipedia.org/wiki/Alfred_Korzybski)'s **The Manhood of Humanity** (1921) before[^7wBCoq], with this lengthy quote, trying to explain the difference between humans and other animals without resorting to mystic or divine intervention or declaring us indistinguishable[^Id6wUq].
+With less twisting, I've almost certainly mentioned my enjoyment of {% wiki Alfred_Korzybski|Alfred Korzybski|en %}'s **The Manhood of Humanity** (1921) before[^7wBCoq], with this lengthy quote, trying to explain the difference between humans and other animals without resorting to mystic or divine intervention or declaring us indistinguishable[^Id6wUq].

 [^7wBCoq]:  I always hesitate to *recommend* the book, because while it has one of the most progressive stances that I've seen from the era---namely, that thinking about humanity in terms of "souls" setting us apart or "survival of the fittest" governing our behavior holds us back---Korzybski's work also influenced many of L. Ron Hubbard's choices as he crafted Scientology, among other weird legacies.